fortunejs/fortune-indexeddb/README.md

 const store = fortune(recordTypes, {
   adapter: [ indexedDBAdapter, {
     // Name of the IndexedDB database to use.
-Defaults to `fortune`.
+Defaults to `db`.
-    name: 'fortune'
+    name: 'db'
   } ]
 })
 ```